On the weight distribution of the cosets of MDS codes: Preliminaries

 The following conjectures are well known.

 \begin{conjecture} Let $2\le N\le q-2$.
-In $\PG(N,q)$, every normal rational curve is a complete $(q+1)$-arc except for the cases when $q$ is even and $N\in\{2,q-2\}$, in which one point can be added to the curve. \end{conjecture} \begin{conjecture} \textbf{\emph{(MDS conjecture)}} Let $2\le N\le q-2$.
+In $\PG(N,q)$, every normal rational curve is a complete $(q+1)$-arc except for the cases when $q$ is even and $N\in\{2,q-2\}$, in which one point can be added to the curve. \end{conjecture} \begin{conjecture} \textbf{(MDS conjecture)} Let $2\le N\le q-2$.
 An $[n,n-N-1,N+2]_q$ MDS code \emph{(}or, equivalently, an $n$-arc in $\PG(N,q)$\emph{)} has length $n\le q+1$ except for the cases when $q$ is even and $N\in\{2,q-2\}$, in which $n\le q+2$. \end{conjecture} If the MDS conjecture holds for some pair $(N,q)$ then Conjecture \ref{conj2_NRC} holds too, but in general, the reverse is not true.
 For the pairs $(N,q)$ for which MDS conjecture is proved, see \cite{BallLav} and the references therein.
+For the pairs $(N,q)$ for which Conjecture \ref{conj2_NRC} is proved, see \cite{BDMP_AlmComplArc} and the references therein including \cite{St_1992_ComplNRC}.